 Note to the Editor: These are the only two paragraphs that should appear in 9.3.6 of D6.0 of TGah:

 When a STA transmits group addressed MPDUs in which the To DS field is 0, the STA shall use the basic access procedure, unless these MPDUs are delivered using PCF or using the group addressed transmission service (GATS).
-When group addressed MPDUs are not delivered using GATS, no RTS/CTS or RTS/DMG CTS exchange shall be used, regardless of the length of the frame.
+When group addressed MPDUs are not delivered using GATS, no RTS/(NDP)CTS or RTS/DMG CTS exchange shall be used, regardless of the length of the frame.
 In addition, no Ack frame shall be transmitted by any of the recipients of the frame.
 A STA that transmits a group addressed MPDU in which the To DS field is 1 shall, in addition to compliant with the basic access procedure of CSMA/CA, obey the rules for RTS/CTS exchange and the Ack procedure because the MPDU is directed to the AP.
 For DMG STAs, the MPDU transmission shall also comply with the access procedures defined in 9.36 (DMG channel access).
 When a STA transmits group addressed MPDUs in which the To DS field is 0, the STA shall use the basic access procedure, unless these MPDUs are delivered using PCF or using the group addressed transmission service (GATS).
 When group addressed MPDUs are not delivered using GATS, no RTS/CTS or RTS/DMG CTS exchange shall be used, regardless of the length of the frame.
 In addition, no Ack frame shall be transmitted by any of the recipients of the frame.
 A STA that transmits a group addressed MPDU in which the To DS field is 1 shall, in addition to compliant with the basic access procedure of CSMA/CA, obey the rules for RTS/CTS exchange and the Ack procedure because the MPDU is directed to the AP.
 For DMG STAs, the MPDU transmission shall also comply with the access procedures defined in 9.36 (DMG channel access).

 TGah Editor: Change the last paragraph below of this subclause as follows (#8472):

-A STA shall discard an MPDU with a group address in the Address 1 field if the value in the Address 1 field does not match any value in the dot11GroupAddressesTable and does not match the Broadcast address value.
+A STA that is not an S1G relay STA shall discard an MPDU with a group address in the Address 1 field if the value in the Address 1 field does not match any value in the dot11GroupAddressesTable and does not match the Broadcast address value.
+If an MPDU originates from an S1G relay STA's associated AP, and if the MPDU has any group address in its Address 1 field, then the STA shall forward that MPDU to the S1G relay AP.(#8410)

 9.2.8 MAC data service